 There are two reasons why North Berwick is such an enjoyable course: 1) the land is raised above sea level, affording those excellent views 2) it has a superb collection of holes, a number of which have been replicated at other courses the world over.

 The 15th is one of the world's most famous holes.
 It’s a par 3 measuring 190 yards, called “Redan” (a military term meaning “guarding parapet”), and is the most copied hole.
 Bernard Darwin referred to this hole in his book, Golf Courses of the British Isles: “a beautiful one shot hole atop a plateau with a bunker short of the green, to the left, and another further on to the right, and we must vary our mode of attack according to the wind, playing a shot to come in from the right or making a direct frontal attack".

-One of the many beauties of North Berwick is that you can play the course without being punished brutally by penal rough.
-They like a round to take no more than three hours and consequently, the rough is kept relatively short to speed up play.
-It’s not the longest links course in the world but it’s sheer fun and a unique experience to boot.
+One of the many delights of North Berwick is that you can play the course without being punished brutally by penal rough.
+The club prefers a round to take no more than three hours, consequently the rough is kept relatively short to speed up play.
+It’s not the longest links course but it’s sheer fun and a unique experience.
 You’ll need to negotiate stonewalls, deep bunkers, all kinds of humps and hollows and burns.
-You’ll need to hit blind shots and you’ll need to hit shots out over the beach.
-Fantastic stuff.
+You’ll also experience blind shots and you’ll need to hit out over the beach.
+North Berwick is genuinely entertaining.

 It’s not often that we thank politicians, but in this case, we should take our hat-off to golf mad former Prime Minister Arthur J. Balfour, immortalised as “The Golfour” by Punch magazine.
 He was once captain of North Berwick and took every opportunity to popularise golf.